brianparmstrong/electoral-college/README.md

 I'd like to support passing in state-by-state voting data so you don't have to manually enter the vote percentages in each state.
 I'd also like to support passing in _all_ data, including the candidates complete with their party info, etc. Maybe in version 3.x.

-Add full unit testing.
+Enhance test coverage (especially end-to-end testing).
 Currently have full test coverage for `utilities` and `constants` and basic snapshot tests for everything else.
+Would like to use Playwright but that has minimum OS version requirements that I do not meet at this time.
+Could use Cypress but the tech community seems to be moving away from Cypress to Playwright.

 # Why Rollup for bundling?